 For years after college, I struggled with negative moods due to uncertainty on where my life was headed.
 I started questioning whether I was living my best life.
 What were my values and was I living in alignment with them?
+What does it look like to live authentically?
 Not knowing the answers and still struggling, I was diagnosed with a chronic illness, on top of my discontent.
 Once your body is hit with a debilitating illness, there’s no choice but to address the underlying issues.

 Psychologists and researchers suggest authenticity plays an important role in well-being, and being inauthentic can negatively affect mental health.
 Many studies have shown that people living more authentic lives report more positive emotions, greater happiness, and higher self-esteem.
 They also report lower stress, anxiety, and depression.